Q. What is PLAY THEORY and why do you talk about it so much?

 A: Absolutely.
 We are vendors with Horizon, South Sutter, Inspire and CORE.

 Q: How do I make payment as a voucher student?

 A: It is done online at our website.
 The payment process for voucher students is the same as for non-voucher students, with one difference.
 The voucher student will be given a coupon code to use in the payment portion of enrolling.
 This code, a one-time use code, will be provided AFTER the voucher is received by TNT.

 IMPORTANT – Class and production sizes are limited.
 It is highly recommended that you request your voucher in advance, giving sufficient time to be able to contact us for a code.

 Q: How do I get my voucher code?

-A: You will receive it through the email address you provided to TNT at the time you completed your membership.
+A: You will receive it through the email address you provided to TNT at the time you completed your registration.
 It will be created once the voucher is received.
 If you know the voucher has been sent to TNT you can contact us to look for it, expediting the process of receiving the code.

 Q: Can I be a walk-in to a class or production or do I need to complete everything online first?

 A: Both options are possibilities.
 It depends on a few things.
 As long as the class or production has room, as long as you have met all of the requirements for participation (i.e. be a current member of TNT, fulfilled the pre-requisites), and as long as you complete the online enrollment immediately, you can be a walk-in.
 Your spot is not guaranteed until your enrollment is complete and enrollment includes payment.